Williamdst/williamdst/README.md

 <h2> Hi, I'm Denzel.
 Thanks for Stopping By 👋</h2>
-I'm a Data Scientist switching over to the "dark side".
 In my Data Science training I discovered my passion for data/analytics engineering.
 I love thinking about data architecting and infrastructure.
 I want to be the person that can handle Big Data and serve it buffet style, where anyone in the organization can easily use what they want, when they want.

 <h3>Projects in my Highlight Reel</h3>
 <ol>